aroberge/avantpy/docs/html/_sources/nobreak.rst.txt

         # break statement occurred above

-When I first understood this, I thought *wouldn't it be nice if, instead of using ``else:``, one could write something like* ``if no break:``.
+When I first understood this, I thought *wouldn't it be nice if, instead of using ``else:``, one could write something like* ``if not break:`` which uses only existing Python keywords.
 In theory, it might be possible to do something like this in AvantPy.
-However, wanting to have a one-to-one keyword translation from one dialect into another (excluding standard Python), I thought that a suggestion made by Raymond Hettinger made the most sense:
+However, wanting to have a one-to-one keyword translation from one dialect into another (excluding standard Python) whenever possible, I thought that a suggestion made by Raymond Hettinger made the most sense:
 AvantPy's English dialect thus includes ``nobreak`` as an additional keyword.
 It can be used instead of ``else`` in the above example::

     while condition:
         # some
         # code
         # here
     nobreak: